darchr/gem5art/docs/tutorials/spec-tutorial.md

 ```

 We have two artifacts: one is the gem5 source code (the gem5 git repo), and the gem5 binary (`gem5.opt`).
-The documentation of this step would be how we get the source code and how we compile the gem5 binary.
 In `launch_spec2017_experiments.py`, we document the step in Artifact objects as follows,

 ```python